lorikayman/RebisTheory/rebis_theory.md

 ##### Pre-Cradle Scenario

-A variation of this proposal that explains gunslingers' nature, but also explains presence of undead and fiends - is the pre-Cradle scenario, wherein gunslingers are from a planet, which was used to build Cradle, and the one, [where the kingdom of Almire would fall](#chapter-vii-kingdom-of-almire).
+A variation of this proposal that explains gunslingers' nature, but also presence of undead and fiends - is the pre-Cradle scenario, wherein gunslingers are from a planet, which was used to build Cradle, and the one, [where the kingdom of Almire would fall](#chapter-vii-kingdom-of-almire).

 _It attributes gunslingers, as separate from gunslinger priests, to Isorians_ but allows for them to encounter Underworld.
-It is the case of those Isorians arriving at the same planet where Almire and Raiders would be present, as civilization, emerging from those first-generation Isorians, while still allowing a room for their transformation to trojans.
+It is the case of Isorians arriving at the same planet where Almire and Raiders would be present, as civilization, emerging from those first-generation Isorians, while still allowing a room for their transformation to trojans.

 Presence of fiendish technology or magic, such as the [Blackened Shrine](#blackened-shrine-and-magma-deity), would only be fitting, as this would be framed as a continuation of myths, found across Isorian culture even in modern times, _originating from Isora_.

 This case would require elaboration on [Sentenza](https://wiki.spiralknights.com/Sentenza), as presence of shadow steel would seal a connection of material realm and Underworld in relation, now, to Isorians.
 If so, [Shadowsun set](https://wiki.spiralknights.com/Shadowsun_slicker) and its usage of Shadow Steel is paired with other shadow-aligned equipment, apart from Sentenza, attributing it to the Fallen Valkyrian of [Armor of the Fallen](https://wiki.spiralknights.com/Armor_of_the_fallen).

-[Blackhawk](https://wiki.spiralknights.com/Blackhawk) in this context would suggest, that this alignment to shadow was more widespread than it seems (`A shadow-aligned handgun of incredible power, its said to contain the soul of a knight who was only two days from retirement` - [Blackhawk](https://wiki.spiralknights.com/Blackhawk)).
-[Deadshot Mantle](https://wiki.spiralknights.com/Deadshot_Mantle) has shadow defenses, but is not attributed to any evil or fiendish entity, having divine color scheme. _It also has curse resistance_.
+To those shadow-aligned guns we attribute [Blackhawk](https://wiki.spiralknights.com/Blackhawk) in this context would suggest, that this alignment to shadow was more widespread than it seems (`A shadow-aligned handgun of incredible power, its said to contain the soul of a knight who was only two days from retirement` - [Blackhawk](https://wiki.spiralknights.com/Blackhawk)).

+On the contrary, [Deadshot Mantle](https://wiki.spiralknights.com/Deadshot_Mantle) has shadow defenses, but is not attributed to any fiendish entity, having divine color scheme. _It also has curse resistance_.
 Its description, `A poncho for a pale rider with sights set on taking down the bad, ugly, undead denizens of the dark` - we believe, refers both to undead and fiends, making it the set, plausible for pairing with [Gilded Griffin](https://wiki.spiralknights.com/Gilded_Griffin) _alchemy line_: `A beautiful pistol named after a great, noble beast.
-Its golden frame was believed to provide light within the impenetrable darkness of the Underworld` in description, but [Silversix](https://wiki.spiralknights.com/Silversix) in design.
+Its golden frame was believed to provide light within the impenetrable darkness of the Underworld`.
 Given prior discussion on presence of both motifs to this handgun, this seems to be a transitory point, alluding both to Valkyries and Isorians.

-Apart from the color scheme, Deadshot mantle design is reminiscent of [Divine Mantle](https://wiki.spiralknights.com/Divine_Mantle), with both labeled as mantles, and not ponchos or cloaks.
+Apart from the color scheme, [Deadshot Mantle](https://wiki.spiralknights.com/Deadshot_Mantle) design is reminiscent of [Divine Mantle](https://wiki.spiralknights.com/Divine_Mantle), with both labeled as mantles, and not ponchos or cloaks.
 At that, one more similarity exists between them, of the circular spiral imagery:

 - [Divine Mantle](https://wiki.spiralknights.com/File:Divine_Mantle-Equipped.png) has on its front has 2 spiral circles at the bottom of the garb's symbol.
 - [Deadshot Mantle](https://wiki.spiralknights.com/File:Deadshot_Mantle-Equipped.png) has the same as above spiral circles but at the bottom front of the mantle instead of the garb.

 So far, the __keystone design element to this distinction is tied to 2 groups of handguns__:

 - Handguns with the __depiction of dragons__ are _relating to Isorian culture_, those are regular knights.
+Divine aspect here is linked to the follwing.
 - Handguns with the __depiction of griffins__ are a _product of Valkyrian culture_ and connected to dragons' descendants, wyverns.
 With general themes of Valkyries, those hve higher chance of being the aforementioned gunslinger priests.

 This distinction reminds us of [different depictions of the evil eye](#evil-eye) by Devilites and by Titans.